 - The hearing was not conducted according to established procedures.

-- A respondent has up to three business days (or by 8 a.m. on the next university business day if the deadline occurs when university offices are closed) from the date of the decision notification to submit an appeal in writing to the Dean of Students, or designee.
+- A respondent has up to two business days (or by 8 a.m. on the next university business day if the deadline occurs when university offices are closed) from the date of the decision notification to submit an appeal in writing to the Student Affairs designee.
 This notification must clearly identify which of the reason(s) for the appeal and give clear support for this reason.

-- Appeals based on the outcomes of student conduct board hearings, and for cases where the formal hearing occurred as an administrative hearing through the Dean of Students Office, will be heard through the Shepherd University Appeal Board.
+- Appeals based on the outcomes of student conduct hearings, and for cases where the formal hearing occurred as an administrative hearing through the Student Affairs Office, will be heard through the Shepherd University Appeal Board.

-- The Shepherd University Appeal Board will consist of three faculty or staff members, one of which will serve as chairperson
+- The Shepherd University Appeal Board will consist of three faculty or staff members and one chairperson.

 - The decision of the Shepherd University Appeal Board will be considered to be final in all cases and cannot be appealed.
 Decisions of the Shepherd University Appeal Board may take one of the following three forms:

 - Void the original decision and order a new formal hearing.

 - The Shepherd University Appeal Board will make their decision promptly and communicate the findings to the respondent in in cases of interpersonal violence, other violence, and as allowed by law, the findings will also be communicated to the complainant in writing in a timely manner.